sureshm-hub/code-challenges/cheat-sheet.md

     using marker as 'X' for int will result in assigning 88 use firstRowZero, firstColZero flags & row 1/col 1 for setting zero

-TopKFrequent Elems:
+TopKFrequent Elements:
     Java Collection Usage
     PriorityQueue - How does poll() help in TopKFrequent

 WordSearch:
-    BFS is great when you're finding shortest paths or any path, but not when you need path integrity, like in this problem.
+    BFS is great when you're finding the shortest paths or any path, but not when you need path integrity, like in this problem.
     DFS with backtracking is the go-to approach for "find this sequence of steps" problems.

 BFS: